Vonage/vivid-3/docs/component-guidline.md

 # Documentation Conventions
 For better and unify components documentation

-## Class Names
+## Template guide
+Use the new component generator to create a new component:
+`npm run nx g @vonage/nx-vivid:component my-component`

-### Do:
+### CSS class-names:

 - Use `.base` for the first element in the component.
 - Use `.control` for the main form control such as input, buttons etc.'.
 - Use kebab case.

-### Dont:

-- no need for adding vwc to the component name or the css class
-- no need for the component name in the classes
+- Our template is encapsulated, no need for the component name in the nested elements class-name (like `card-header`).

 ## Properties name